 Simply put, virtual power is way to calculate how much wattage you're generating while suffering without having to invest in a bona fide power meter.
 It's the calculation of the speed of either your rear wheel or the flywheel of your trainer mapped against the unique power curve of your trainer.
 A trainer's power curve refers to the relationship between your speed and the resistance offered by the trainer.
 This relationship can be a straight line (linear) or a curve (progressive), or however the manufacturer decides to design it.
 Each model of trainer has a unique power curve.
 If The Sufferfest app knows how fast you're going based upon the information transmitted by your speed sensor, and knows the power curve of your specific trainer, it can calculate how many watts you're generating at a given time.
 This measurement, known as virtual power, is calculated by our app and displayed on screen to help you structure your training and maximise your Return on Suffering.

 Which brings us to compatibility.
-The critical variable required for The Sufferfest app to calculate virtual power (apart from speed) is your trainer's power curve.
+The critical variable required for The Sufferfest Training System to calculate virtual power (apart from speed) is your trainer's power curve.
 If we know that, huzzah!
 We see epic suffering in your future.
 If the power curve of your trainer is not in our database or the manufacturer hasn't made it available, then we can't calculate virtual power.

-Below is an alphabetical list of all the conventional, non-smart trainers we've integrated with The Sufferfest app to allow calculation of virtual power.
+Below is an alphabetical list of all the conventional, non-smart trainers we've integrated with The Sufferfest Training System to allow calculation of virtual power.
 When we mention specific levels we support, that refers to the resistance level you set on your trainer.
 If your trainer is not listed, never fear, we are actively pursuing companies for their Virtual Power Slope so we can integrate it within The Sufferfest app.